zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

     - Amount of USD paid to payee
     - Order ID specified by the on-ramper generating the proof [To prevent frontrunning]

-Following table represents information about our circuit:
+Following table contains information about our main circuit:
 |Metric|Value|
 |------|------|
 |constraints| 6618823|